1 – Listen Attentively

 Part of feeling loved is to feel “special” to someone.
 Give your child that special feeling by forging a routine that is specific to the two of you.
 Perhaps it’s letting them pick what’s on the dinner menu once a week.
 Maybe it’s letting them choose the movie you watch on family film night.
 Or maybe it’s deciding what the two of you should do for a “mom/dad – child” activity each month.

 # 11- Build Them Up

 Boosting your child’s understanding of their unique and wonderful qualities is important in building a foundation for their self-image.
 Make an effort to call out the special things you see in them.
 Be authentic in your praise, complimenting them for the things that make them who they are as a person.
-This will also give you space to gently and lovingly encourage them in areas where they have opportunity to work on as a person.
+This will also give you space to gently and lovingly encourage them in areas where they have the opportunity to work on themself as a person.

 # 12 – Frame a Pic

-Print out a picture which will remind your child of a special time (Christmas, a birthday) or a favorite activity (dancing, soccer), and write a message on the back – explaining why the photo is so meaningful to you.
+Print out a picture that will remind your child of a special time (Christmas, a birthday) or a favorite activity (dancing, soccer), and write a message on the back – explaining why the photo is so meaningful to you.
 Let your child pick out a frame that they like and allow them to decide where to place this treasure in your home.

 # 13 – Share a Special Memory